top of page

 However, between 35,000 and 1500 BC, tools relating to both Middle and Upper Paleolithic ages have been found in the Deccan Plateau.

 The Lower Paleolithic or the Early Old Stone Age covers the greater part of the ice age.
 The Early Old Stone Age may have begun in Africa around two million years ago, but in India it is not older than 600,000 years.
 This date is given to Bori in Maharashtra, and this site is considered to be the earliest Lower Paleolithic site.
-People use hand axes, cleavers, and choppers.
+People used hand axes, cleavers, and choppers.
 The axes found in India are more or less similar to those of western Asia, Europe, and Africa.
 Stone tools were used largely for chopping, digging, and skinning.

 Early Old Stone Age sites have been found in the valley of river Son or Sohan in Punjab, now in Pakistan.
 Several sites have been found in Kashmir and the Thar desert.
 Lower Paleolithic tools have also been found in the Belan valley in UP and in the desert area of Didwana in Rajasthan.
 Didwana yielded not only Lower Paleolithic stone tools but also those of the Middle and Upper Paleolithic ages.
 Chirki-Nevasa in Maharashtra has yielded as many as 2000 tools, and those have also been found at several places in the south.